Hu Feng

 Hu Feng (胡风 (Hú Fēng), November 2, 1902 – June 8, 1985) was a Chinese Marxist writer, poet and literary theorist.
 He was a prominent member of the League of Left-Wing Writers.
 After the founding of the People's Republic of China, Hu Feng became a member of the First National People's Congress of China, but was then heavily persecuted as the chief of the Hu Feng Counter-revolutionary Clique (胡风反革命集团).
 The persecution became a massive political purge.
 He was first rehabilitated in 1980 and fully rehabilitated, posthumously, in 1988.

 Life

 Early life

 Hu Feng was born in Qichun, Hubei on November 2, 1902, as a son of a toufu artisan.
-He started school in his village in 1913 and entered middle school in Wuchang in 1920.
-He transferred to the High School Affiliated to the National Southeastern University (国立东南大学附属中学, now High School Affiliated to Nanjing Normal University), which was also the school of Ba Jin.
+He started school in his village in 1913 and entered middle school in Wuchang, capital of Hubei, in 1920.
+He transferred to the High School Affiliated to the National Southeastern University (国立东南大学附属中学, now High School Affiliated to Nanjing Normal University), which was also the school of writer Ba Jin.
 He joined Socialist Youth League of China there.